EBISPOT/efo/README.md

 ## Browse EFO

-EFO is best viewed in the Docker image of the [EMBL-EBI Ontology Lookup Service](http://35.241.144.112/ontologies/efo)
+You can explore EFO 3 in a development version of the [EMBL-EBI Ontology Lookup Service](http://35.241.144.112/ontologies/efo)

 ## Versions